 An offer of conditional admission is not a guarantee of full admission.
 Also note that ELS will issue your initial I-20.
 Once you are fully admitted to ETSU, we can issue you a transfer-in I-20.

-In order for us to issue a Form I-20, which you will use to apply for the F-1 visa and gain admission to the United States, we will need to have original and current (no more than 3 months old) financial documentation verifying that you (or a sponsor willing to support you have sufficient funds available to support your studies.
-At this time (2018-2019 academic year), international undergraduate students are required to show a minimum of $46,024USD, graduate students $44,166USD for graduate students.
+In order for us to issue a Form I-20, which you will use to apply for the F-1 visa and gain admission to the United States, we will need to have original and current (no more than 3 months old) financial documentation verifying that you (or a sponsor willing to support you) have sufficient funds available to support your studies.
+At this time, international undergraduate students are required to show a minimum of $46,924 and graduate students to show a minimum of $45,146.
 Please see the Fee Estimate and Bursar's Office Graduate Fees for more information.